Black Butte Cabin

 Surrounded by a meadow in the Gravelly Range, the cabin has a view of Black Butte, an ancient volcano cone.

-• Bring your own disposable propane canisters for camp stove and lantern.
+• Bring your own disposable propane canisters for the camp stove and lantern.

 • Renters must call the district office with their reservation number at 406-682-4253 during office hours for the lock combination.
 Office hours are 8:00 AM to 4:30 PM (Mountain Time) Mon-Fri, closed on weekends and Federal holidays.